-After coronary angioplasty, you'll be moved to a special care unit.
+After percutaneous coronary intervention (PCI), you'll be moved to a special care unit.
 You'll stay there for a few hours or overnight.
 You must lie still for a few hours to allow the blood vessel in your arm or groin (upper thigh) to seal completely.

 Most people go home the day after the procedure.
 When your doctor thinks you're ready to leave the hospital, you'll get instructions to follow at home, such as: